oogaboodotga/oogaboodotga/README.md

-# Windows is bad, change my mind 🤓☕️

-I'm OogaBoodotGa.
-I love contributing to open source software and their documentation.
+# CultOfHeisenberg

+Being the best at something is a very rare thing.
+You don’t just toss something like that away

+I live my life by the words of Walter Hartwell White.
+I program my software by the words of a random Stack Overflow member.

 <!---
 reneeqytan/reneeqytan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.